 He joined ACSU in 2018 as an osteoarchaeologist and has excavated several burial sites covering a wide temporal span.
 These include Bronze Age cremation burials, early medieval unenclosed cemeteries and modern inhumations of individuals of known biography.
 Several of these sites are currently being written with a view to publication.
 Stemming directly from his M.A. work, his main research agendas include the burial and treatment of women who died while pregnant, childhood disease, and neonatal inhumations.

 Glenn is an active graduate member of the Irish Association of Professional Osteoarchaeologist (IAPO), a full member of the Institute of Archaeologists of Ireland (IAI) and a fellow of the Royal Anthropological Institute of Great Britain and Ireland (RAI).
 He has also participated in teaching primary and secondary school students the role of a commercial osteoarchaeologist within the heritage sector.

 Arlene has worked as a professional archaeologist since graduating from University College Dublin in 2012 (NFQ Level 9 in Archaeology).
 She subsequently specialised in the study of animal bones and graduated from the University of York in 2016 (NFQ Level 9 in Zooarchaeology).
-In her capacity as a Zooarchaeologist she has also contributed as an expert advisor to the Institute of Archaeologists of Ireland (IAI) guidelines on the recovery, analysis and curation of faunal remains from archaeological sites.
+In her capacity as a Zooarchaeologist she has also contributed as an expert advisor to the TII Zooarchaeological Sampling Guidelines (2021), outlining best practice for the recovery, analysis and curation of faunal remains from archaeological sites.

 In 2017, Arlene was appointed as the companies Post-Excavation Officer.
-In this role, she oversees the processing of all samples and artefacts and liaises with a variety of national and international specialists, as well as conservators, the National Museum of Ireland and radiocarbon dating laboratories.
+In this role, she oversees the processing of all samples and artefacts and liaises with a variety of national and international specialists, as well as conservators, radiocarbon dating laboratories and the National Museum of Ireland.